soyart/artnoi.com/artnoi.com/src/blog/2025/gig/index.md

 and their questionable blitzscaling strategies (which is usually initially illegal or exists in the grey area), you probably came across this term.

-Blitzscaling is required for these middle man platforms to expand, otherwise they won't, because people generally hate middle men.
+Blitzscaling is required for these middleman platforms to expand, otherwise they won't, because people generally hate middlemen.
 So blitzscaling gotta be very aggressive and break some the "meta" of the current gameplay, in order for it to succeed.

-All of these “platforms” (including e-commerce apps) follow the same shitty and evil principles of blitzscaling.
+All of these platforms (including e-commerce apps) follow the same shitty and evil principles of blitzscaling.
-We can reduce the essense of blitzscaling into 2 parts:
+We can reduce the essence of blitzscaling into 2 core features:

 1. pioneering with illegal activities

-2. making the services super cheap (illegally cheap)
+2. very cheap services initially (illegally cheap)

 These 2 core ideas go hand in hand.
 They feed each other.

 ### Blitzscaling: illegal activities

 First aspect of blitzscaling is illegal activities.
 These blitzscaling platforms all started with illegal businesses.

-AirBnB and Uber were all illegal in all markets they operated in.
-They just kept doing it, until it became legal by lobbying.
+AirBnB and Uber started out illegal in all markets they operated in.
+But they kept doing it, until it became legal by lobbying.
 This is true everywhere you look: US, UK, Europe, Singapore, China, Thailand.

-It does this by first "pioneering" innovations by breaking the law (and thus becoming the first mover), and make the service prices very cheap by undercuting prices with illegal operations (i.e. not paying minimum wages, not providing insurance, etc).
+It does this by first "pioneering" innovations by breaking the law (and thus acquiring the first mover advantages), and make the service prices very cheap by undercuting prices with illegal operations (i.e. not paying minimum wages, not providing insurance, or other monopolistic practices).

 Even today, these businesses still operate illegally or in the grey area of law.
 For example, AirBnB is still banned in NYC, LA, and SF, but of course you'll still find one in these cities.

-Because they aren't regulated like real taxi companies or existing businesses, most of the victims of arbitary pricings had no recourse to the law, and the platforms are free to experiment and get away with their next high-tech evil shit such as surge pricing and dynamic pricing, or AirBnB's infamous cleaning fees.
+Because they aren't regulated like real taxi companies or existing businesses, most of the victims (e.g. of arbitary pricings) had no recourse to the law, and the platforms are free to experiment and get away with their next-gen high-tech evil shit unpunished, such as surge pricing and dynamic pricing, or AirBnB's infamous cleaning fees.

-And also thanks to the platform's deep financial backing, they can run "illegal" businesses at huge losses for some time, before paying up their fines and lobbying for their businesses to be legal.
+And also thanks to the platform's deep financial backing, they can run their illegal businesses at huge losses for some time, before paying up their fines and lobbying for their businesses to be legal.

 Isn't that cool?
 When other people do it, they call them frauds.
 When the tech bros do it they call it progress.